Zilvaro/adenwell-ecommerce/README.md

-These keywords later will be continualy improved and refined and over time it should utlimately assist in the site ranking higher on Google.
+These keywords later will be continually improved and refined and over time it should ultimately assist in the site ranking higher on Google.

-### FaceBook business page (mock-up)
+### Facebook business page (mock-up)

 As a real FB page has been in a build-process, the mock-up version was used for this project: